lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 Writing objects: 100% (10003/10003), 528.05 KiB | 5.33 MiB/s, done.
 ```

-Unsurprisingly, simply cloning this chonky boi took TFC quite a while.
+Unsurprisingly, simply cloning this chonky boi took Terraform Cloud quite a while.

-Wasn't until about 4 minutes in that it actually started planning anything.
+It wasn't until about 4 minutes in that it actually started planning anything.

-Maybe I should at least give it a chance with a smaller set first, and go from there.
+So... maybe I should at least give it a chance with a smaller set first, and go from there.

 With a mere 1000 test policies, it took under a minue to Plan, and a similar amount of time to Apply.